tmorin/cqrsjs/README.md

 ```

 Others components should be created in order to handle the UI parts.
-The first one shoudl append the added item and mark item bought.
+The first one should append the added item and mark item bought.
 The second one to update the auto-complete widget.

 ### Handle a command